-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number 001-40582 NICYCIVE THERAPEUTICS, INC. name of registrant as specified in its char rter) Delaware 81-3638692 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 4300 El Camino Real, Suite 210 Los Altos, CA 94022 (Address of principal executive offices) (Zip Code) Registrant's tel ephone number, including area code: (65 0) 351-4495 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which n registered Common stock, par value \$0.001 per share UNCY The Nasdaq Stock Market, Securities registered pursuant to section 12(g) of the Act: None.
-Indicate by check mark if the registrant is a well-known seasoned iss uer, as defined in Rule 405 of the Securiti ies Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) o f the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has submitted electr 232.405 of this chapter) during the preceding 12 months (or for such egulation S-T (§ Indicate by check mark whether the registrant is a large accelerate company.
-See the definitions of "large accelerated filer," "accelerated Large accelerated filter □ Non-accelerated filter □ Accelerated filter Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) of the Exchange transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a report on reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-If securities are registered pursuant to Section 12(b) of the Act, in correction of an error to previously issued financial statements. \Box dicate by check mark whether the finan- cial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections are registrant's executive officers during the relevant recovery period put analysis of incentive-based compensation received ed by any of the Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
-Yes □ l No ⊠ The aggregate market value of the voting stock and non-voting composited second fiscal quarter ended June 30, 2024 was \$18,679,54 of that date.
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the tra nsition period from to Commission file number 001-40582 ICYCIVE THERAPEUTICS, INC. ame of registrant as specified in its char ter) Delaware 81-3638692 ther jurisdiction of ion or organization) (I.R.S.
+Employer Identification No.) nino Real, Suite 210 s Altos, CA 94022 (Address of pri ncipal executive offices) (Zip Code) Registrant's telep shone number, including area code: (65) 0) 351-4495 Securities registered pursuant to Se ection 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which h registered Common stock, par value \$0.0 UNCY The Nasdaq Stock Market, Indicate by check mark if the regis Indicate by check mark whether th the preceding 12 months (or for su the past 90 days.
+Yes ⋈ No ☐ Indicate by check mark whether Regulation S-T (§ 232.405 of this trant is not required to file re e registrant (1) has filed all ch shorter period that the registrant has submitted gistrant was required to file such reports I electronically every Interactive Data equirements for to Rule 405 of on-accelerated filer, a smaller reporting c reporting company," and "emerging growt Large accelerated filter Accelerated filter Non-accelerated filter Smaller reporting company Emerging growth company e registrant has elected not to use the ection $13(a)$ of the Exchange Act. \square extended transition period for complying w ith any new or nt's assessment of the effectiveness of its i registered public accounting firm that prepare If securities are registered pursuan reflect the correction of an error to inancial statements of the registrant includ- ed in the filing any of the registrant's executive officers during the relevant recovery period pursuant to $\S240.10D-1(b)$. \square

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
+Yes □ No ☒ The aggregate market value of the voting stock and non-voting common equity held by non-affiliates of the registrant as of the last business day of the he

+The aggregate market value of the voting stock and non-voting common equity held by non-affiliates of the registrant as of the last business day of the registrant's most recently completed second fiscal quarter ended June 30, 2024 was \$18,679,544 based upon the closing price of the registrant's common stock of \$0.50 on The Nasdaq Capital Market as of that date.

 The number of shares of common stock outstanding as of March 28, 2025 was 119,705,026.

-Specified portions of the registrant's proxy statement, which will be filed with the Securities and Exchange Commission pursuant to Schedule 14A in connection with the registrant's 2025 Annual Meeting of Stockholders (the "Proxy Statement"), are incorporated by reference into Part III of this Annual Report on Form 10-K. Except with respect